-- 7. Noise pollution is not presently an environmental quality problem. - 7.
-Consider cumulative noise impacts and compatibility of future developments, including the adoption of appropriate mitigating requirements of plan updates. - 8.
-Intensifying subsurface sewage disposal threatens to contaminate domestic wells. - 8.
-Recognize that protection of existing wells has priority over development proposals requiring additional subsurface sewage disposal. - 9.
-Present controls on water quality are principally agencies beyond influence of the program implementation. - 9.
-Investigate county assuming jurisdiction state over subsurface sewage direct disposal and "208" County. - 10.
-To protect life and property, hazardous materials require careful location precautions. - 10.
-Direct hazardous materials storage away from populated areas and any identified hazards and seek to encourage emergency access and storage safeguards.
+7. Consider cumulative noise impacts and compatibility of future developments, including the adoption of appropriate mitigating requirements of plan updates.

+8. Recognize that protection of existing wells has priority over development proposals requiring additional subsurface sewage disposal.

+9. Investigate county assuming jurisdiction state over subsurface sewage direct disposal and "208" County.

+10. Direct hazardous materials storage away from populated areas and any identified hazards and seek to encourage emergency access and storage safeguards.